dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 ### Version 1

-Version 1 was me just trying to put together all the concepts from [Class 2](/2017-06-07-d3js-selections-data-binding-scales/).
+Version 1 attempted to put together all the concepts from [Class 2](/2017-06-07-d3js-selections-data-binding-scales/).

 I wanted to focus on getting the data points onto the screen.